Lambda@Edge event structure - Amazon CloudFront

 requestId (read-only)

 An encrypted string that uniquely identifies a viewer-to-CloudFront request.
 The requestId value also appears in CloudFront access logs as x-edge-request-id.
-For more information, see Configuring and using standard logs (access logs) and Standard log file fields.
+For more information, see Standard logging (access logs) and Log file fields.

 Fields in the request object